2024 – 30th anniversary: Upcoming

 Limited street parking.
 Green P parking lot 045 at 111 Broadview Avenue.

-Historical baked treats are available for purchase too.
-This is a 30th-anniversary fundraiser for the Culinary Historians of Canada.
+Historical baked treats are available for purchase too at this 30th-anniversary fundraiser for the Culinary Historians of Canada.
 Admission: Free.
-Open to everyone!
 For more information, visit our Facebook page!

 Sunday, April 14, 1 p.m.
 (Zoom)